papuSpartan/stable-diffusion-webui-auto-tls-https/README.md

 For security reasoms you may encounter an error in the console upon restart after installing **if** you are running with `--listen` and do not include `--enable-insecure-extension-access`.

+### But...
+I'm still getting certificate errors
+This is normal.
+This extension is, **right now**, dealing only with Python's certificate trust store.
+It is **not** interacting with your system level trust store.
+Operating system specific trust store support may be added later, but if having to give a certificate exception at the browser level is not adequate for you then you could add the `webui.cert` to your OS's trust store which should eliminate those warnings.

 ## Why?